Dangandy/SCA/README.md

 ---

 ## Goal:
-- use lambda scheduler to periodically (One Month) feed info (Bookeo) into Amazon RDS
+- To create an Extract data from Bookeo and Mailchimp, transform it into a usable DataFrame, and Load it into an AWS RDS instance

 ---